To help ease your metatarsalgia pain, try these tips:

 - Take an over-the-counter pain reliever.
 Try ibuprofen (Advil, Motrin IB, others), naproxen sodium (Aleve) or aspirin to reduce pain and inflammation.

 Consider arch supports.
-If insoles don't help, your doctor may recommend arch supports to minimize stress on the metatarsal bones and improve foot function.
-Off-the-shelf arch supports come in various sizes and can be fitted immediately.
-More-durable arch supports can be custom-made from a foam mold or plaster cast of your foot.
+If insoles don't help, your doctor might recommend arch supports to minimize stress on the metatarsal bones and improve foot function.
+You can buy arch supports over-the-counter, or they can be custom fitted.

 - Fields KB.
 Evaluation and diagnosis of common causes of foot pain in adults. http://www.uptodate.com/home.
 Accessed Aug.
 23, 2016.

 - Metatarsalgia.
 The American College of Foot & Ankle Orthopedics & Medicine. http://www.acfaom.org/information-for-patients/common-conditions/metatarsalgia.
 Accessed Aug.
 23, 2016.

 - Espinosa N, et al. Metatarsalgia.
 Journal of the American Academy of Orthopaedic Surgeons.
 2010;18:474.

 - Metatarsalgia (forefoot pain).
 American Orthopaedic Foot & Ankle Society. http://www.aofas.org/footcaremd/conditions/ailments-of-the-smaller-toes/Pages/Metatarsalgia.aspx.
 Accessed Aug.
 23, 2016.